Introduction

 Video Tab

-playback device there is.
-There are options for using your GPU in the droplist eg H264(NVEnc) if you have a good
+there is.
+There are options for using your GPU in the droplist eg H264(NVEnc) if you have a good NVidia GPU.
+I have

-NVidia GPU.
-I have read that H265 has better compression/quality than H264 at lower bitrates and is also widely used.
+read that H265 has better compression/quality than H264 at lower bitrates and is also widely used.

-You can use either CRF, where lower numbers are better (for ~768x576 (SD), 18 is a good all-round quality) or Avg
+You can use either CRF, where lower numbers are better (CRF 18 is good all-round quality) or Avg Bitrate (6000 is a

-Bitrate (6000 is a good all-round bitrate for SD).
+good all-round bitrate for SD).
 If using Avg Bitrate, tick Multi-pass and Turbo.

 Audio Tab